bjaka-max/Mu/README.md

 ## About slots

-If your a use Mustache for generating html, your are must use construction like this:
+If your a use Mustache for generating html, your are mast use construction like this:

 ###template.mustashe:
 ```text